The Building Healthy Self-Esteem programme is an outpatient programme for people experiencing low self-esteem.

 Taking part in the programme

 The Building Healthy Self-Esteem programme is available to outpatient service users here in SPMHS.
-Referrals can be made by the service user’s multidisciplinary team, through our Dean Clinics, or by a GP.
+Referrals can be made by the service user’s multidisciplinary team, through our Dean Clinics, or by a GP or external consultant psychiatrist.

 The programme runs for 10 weeks, and takes place online through Microsoft Teams every Friday morning.
 Service users can join the programme alongside other programmes or services that they may be taking part in.